umccr/htsget-rs/htsget-lambda/README.md

 ### As a library

-There shouldn't be any need to interact with this crate as a library, however some functions which deal with routing queries are exposed in the public API.
+There is no need to interact with this crate as a library.
+Note that the Lambda function itself doesn't have any library code, and it instead uses `htsget-axum`.
+Please use that crate for functionality related to routing.

 #### Feature flags